ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 What is the best form of Dandelion Root Extract?

 Our top-ranked form of Dandelion Root Extract is Root Extract.
-It has High Absorption bioavailability, meaning your body absorbs and uses it efficiently.
+It has bioavailability, meaning your body absorbs and uses it efficiently.
 When choosing Dandelion Root Extract supplements, prioritize this form over generic alternatives.

 How much Dandelion Root Extract should I take?